sumit9708/sumit9708/README.md

 - 👋 Hi, I’m Sumit Kumar Bhagat
 - 👀 I’m interested in all work related to Data Engineer/Data Science.
 - 🌱 I’m currently looking for Data Science.
-- 💞️ I’m looking to collaborate on Good Software Company to explore my knowledge.
+- 💞️ I’m looking to collaborate with Good Software Company to explore my knowledge.
 - 📫 you can email me @ sumitbhagat498@gmail.com
 -     please visit my repositry to see projectes i worked on.
 <!---